Toluwanimi21/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 7. A function that encodes a string into 1337.
 8. A function that encodes a string using rot13.
 9. A function that prints an integer.
+10. Add one line to this code, so that the program prints a[2] = 98, followed by a new line.